theankitbansal/TCS_Ninja_Interview_Questions/README.md

 24. Write a program to check if given number is palindrome or not?

 When a number reads the same both forward and backward, it is a palindrome.

+Example: 232 is a palindrome while 233 is not.

+class Palindrome {
+   public static boolean checkPalindrome(int number) {
+      //Check if number is zero
+       if (number < 0) {
+           return false;
+       }
+      //To store the remaining number after each iteration int remain = number;
+       int reversNumber = 0;
+       while (remain != 0) {
+          //Extract last digit and add to the reversed number reversNumber = reversNumber * 10 + remain % 10;
+           //Update the remaining number
+           remain /= 10;
+       }
+       return number == reversNumber;
+   }
+   public static void main(String []args){
+       //Input number
+       int number = 123;
+       boolean result = checkPalindrome(number);
+       System.out.println(result);
+   }
+}
+Output:

+true
+Take two-variable remain and reverseNumber initially copy the number into the remaining variable.
+Start a loop till the remains become zero.

+Extract the last digit of the number using the modulus operator and then add it to the reverseNumber.
+Now update the remaining number.
+When the remaining is zero comes out of the loop and checks if the number and reverseNumber are strictly equal then returns true otherwise returns false.

+Time Complexity: O(n), where n is the number of digits in the given number.
+Space complexity: O(1), as we are only using a single variable to store reversed numbers.

+25. Write a program to find the missing element in an array?

+We are given an array ranging from 1 to N-1.
+One of the number is missing from the array the task is to find that number.
+There is no repeating number in the array.

+class MissingNumber {
+   public static int missingNumber(int[] arr) {
+       int i=0,n=arr.length+1;
+       //Calculate sum of n natural numbers and store it int sum=0,sumOfNatural=n*(n-1)/2;
+      //Loop through the array and calculate the sum of the elements of the array for(i=0;i<n-1;i++){
+           sum+=arr[i];
+       }
+      //Return the difference of both
+       return sumOfNatural - sum;
+   }
+   public static void main(String []args){
+      //Input array
+       int []arr = {3,4,2,0,1,6};
+       int result = missingNumber(arr);
+       System.out.println(result);
+   }
+}
+Output:

+5
+Calculate the sum of the first N natural number.
+Traverse the array using a loop and calculate its sum and store it in the variable named sum.
+Return the difference of the sum of natural number and sum.

+Time Complexity: O(n), we are only iterating through the array.
+Space Complexity: O(1)

+26. Write a program to print fibonacci series?

+The Fibonacci sequence is a collection of integers (the Fibonacci numbers) that goes from 0 to 1, then 1, then 1, then a series of numbers that increase continuously after that.
+In the series, each number is equal to the sum of the two numbers that came before it.

+public class FibanacciSeries
+{
+   public static void main(String []args){
+     int e1 = 0, e2 = 1, nextElement = 0;
+     int range=100;
+     // print the first two element of fibonacci which is 0 and 1 System.out.print(e1 + "," +e2);
+     //Initially nextElement will be the third element in the series nextElement = e1 + e2;
+    //Run loop till nextElement is equal to range while (nextElement <= range) {
+      //Print the next element in the series System.out.print(","+nextElement);
+       //Update e1 by assigning e2 to it e1 = e2;
+       //Update e2 by assigning nextElement to it e2 = nextElement;
+       nextElement = e1 + e2;
+     }
+   }
+}
+In the Fibonacci series, we have to focus on three numbers because the next number in the series will be the addition of two preceding numbers.

+Take three variables initially the first(e1) and second(e2) will be 0 and 1.
+In the third variable(nextElement) we will store the next element in the series.

+So start a loop upto the range and in iteration do this, replace e1 with e2(e1=e2) and e2 with nextElement(e2=nextElement) and then in nextElement store the sum of e1 and e2.

+Time Complexity: O(n), as the loop runs only from 1 to n.
+Space Complexity: O(1)

+27. Write a program to find the sum of each row of a matrix?

+class RowSum{
+static void sumOfRow(int matrix[][],int row, int col) {
+ int i, j;
+ int sum = 0;
+ for (i = 0; i < row; ++i) {
+  for (j = 0; j < col; ++j) {
+                                      //Calculating sum of elements in a row sum = sum + matrix[i][j];
+  }
+  System.out.println(sum);
+                             //Reset sum after each row
+  sum = 0;
+ }
+}
+public static void main(String[] args)
+{
+                   //Input matrix
+ int[][] matrix = {{1,2,3,4},
+                   {5,6,7,8},
+                   {9,10,11,12},
+                   {13,14,15,16}};
+ sumOfRow(matrix,4,4);
+}
+}
+Output:

+10, 26, 42, 58
+Take variable sum to store the sum of the row.
+Start traversing the matrix and in each traversal calculate the sum of the row and then print it and then rest it.

+Time Complexity: O(m*n), we are traversing through the whole matrix so.
+Where m is the number of rows and n is the number of columns.
+Space Complexity: O(1)